About Timetable World

 Not much happened with the website after 2011.
 Some mapping integration was removed because it was incomplete, and work-in-progress scanning stalled.
 In 2017, the space problem was solved by moving the hosting to its current location, where space is cheap and effectively unlimited.

 Mid-2020 is when a relaunch of Timetable World started to take shape.
 It turned out that the site was being heavily used and has a loyal user base.
 The site had worked reliably for 10 years and, after asking on various forums, no one had a bad thing to say about it – other than its limited range.
+Time was available during the Covid pandemic to work on the project and willing volunteers to help with scanning and indexing were quick to come forward.

 Usage